phetsims/equality-explorer/doc/implementation-notes.md

 `Challenge` encapsulates equations with the general form `ax + b = mx + n`, where the goal is to solve for `x`.
 Terms that evaluate to zero are omitted from the general form.

-`ChallengeGenerator` and its subtypes are responsible for generating challenges for the 4 game levels.
+`ChallengeGenerator` and its subclasses are responsible for generating challenges for the 4 game levels.
 Variable names and comments in the code correspond to the specification in the [Challenge Generation design document](https://docs.google.com/document/d/1vG5U9HhcqVGMvmGGXry28PLqlNWj25lStDP2vSWgUOo).

-Game levels are numbered 1 to 4 in both the model and view, and in type names (e.g. `ChallengeGenerator1` for Level 1), so that the implementation corresponds to the description in the design document.
+Game levels are numbered 1 to 4 in both the model and view, and in class names (e.g. `ChallengeGenerator1` for Level 1), so that the implementation corresponds to the description in the design document.
 This differs from the more typical approach of using 0-based indexing in the model, then converted to 1-based indexing in the view.

 ## Lock feature